hrs/recipes/recipes/apple-cider-doughnuts.md

 ## The cinnamon sugar (optional)

 - 1 c. granulated sugar
-- 1 1/2 tablespoons cinnamon
+- 1½ tbsp. cinnamon

-Reduce the apple cider from 1 c. down to about 1/4 c. in a saucepan over medium heat.
+Reduce the apple cider from 1 c. down to about ¼ c. in a saucepan over medium heat.
 Should take 20 minutes or so.
 Let it cool.

 Combine dry ingredients in a bowl.
 Set aside.